microsoft/hyperspace/docs/_docs/03-ug-mutable-dataset.md

 After some files are added to or deleted from the original source files, an index was built on, using `refreshIndex` with the `"incremental"` mode causes the index refresh action recreate any existing index file, which has some deleted records, to remove those records.
 Refresh also creates new index files by indexing newly added data files.
-An index needs to have lineage enabled to support deletes during refresh in the incremental mode.
-Lineage has to be enabled at time of index creation.
-As lineage is captured by adding a new column to the index, enabling it increases total storage size used for storing index files.
+An index needs to have [lineage](#lineage) enabled, at the creation time, to support deletes during refresh in the incremental mode.
-Check the [configuration](https://microsoft.github.io/hyperspace/docs/ug-configuration/) page to see how you can enable lineage for an index.

 Once refresh is called for an index in the incremental mode, Hyperspace checks latest source data files and identifies deleted source data files and newly added ones.
 It recreates those portions of index which have records from the